decentraland/documentation/content/creator/sdk7/architecture/entities-components.md

 ```

 {{< hint warning >}}
-**📔 Note**   The entity ids between _0_ and _511_ are reserved by the engine for fixed entities, like the player avatar, the base scene, etc.
+**📔 Note**:  The entity ids between _0_ and _511_ are reserved by the engine for fixed entities, like the player avatar, the base scene, etc.
 {{< /hint >}}

 For example, if a player's click or a [raycast]({{< ref "/content/creator/sdk7/interactivity/raycasting.md" >}}) hits an entity, this will return the id of the hit entity, and you can use the command above to fetch the Transform component of the entity that matches that id.
 You can also fetch any other component of that entity in the same way.